dobrebogdan/Agenda/README.md

 * AgendaService - used for agenda operations

-* DBService - used for DB operations(connect, update, create, dele etc) *The project requires MySQL server
+* DBService - used for DB operations(connect, update, create, dele etc) The project requires MySQL server.